 Geometry (ogr_geometry.h): The geometry classes (OGRGeometry, etc) encapsulate the OpenGIS model vector data as well as providing some geometry operations, and translation to/from well known binary and text format.
 A geometry includes a spatial reference system (projection).

 The geometry classes are represent various kinds of vector geometry.
 All the geometry classes derived from OGRGeometry which defines the common services of all geometries.
 Types of geometry include OGRPoint, OGRLineString, OGRPolygon, OGRGeometryCollection, OGRMultiPolygon, OGRMultiPoint, and OGRMultiLineString.

 Additional intermediate abstract base classes contain functionality that could eventually be implemented by other geometry types.
 These include OGRCurve (base class for OGRLineString) and OGRSurface (base class for OGRPolygon).
-Some intermediate interfaces modeled in the simple features abstract model and SFCOM are not modeled in OGR at this time.
+Some intermediate interfaces modelled in the simple features abstract model and SFCOM are not modelled in OGR at this time.
 In most cases the methods are aggregated into other classes.
+This may change.